stan8900/Voicetron/README.md

-# Voice Cloning with Tacotron 2 and WaveGlow
+# Voicetron with Tacotron 2 and WaveGlow

 This project demonstrates real-time voice cloning using pre-trained models like **Tacotron 2** and **WaveGlow**.
 You can synthesize speech from text and fine-tune the models for specific voices, accents, emotions, and more.